amitkml/Transformer-DeepLearning/Session-14-DETR/readme.md

 ## Bipartite loss and why?

+- The model is trained using a **bipartite matching loss**: so what we actually do is compare the predicted classes + bounding boxes of each of the N = 100 object queries to the ground truth annotations, padded up to the same length N (so if an image only contains 4 objects, 96 annotations will just have a “no object” as class and “no bounding box” as bounding box).

+- The [Hungarian matching algorithm](https://en.wikipedia.org/wiki/Hungarian_algorithm) is used to find an optimal one-to-one mapping of each of the N queries to each of the N annotations.
+Next, standard cross-entropy (for the classes) and a linear combination of the L1 and [generalized IoU loss](https://giou.stanford.edu/) (for the bounding boxes) are used to optimize the parameters of the model.

 Unlike any other Neural network, we also need a loss function for the DETR network as well.
 But this loss function is very unique by itself.
 It’s called Bipartite matching loss.
 Let’s take an example, let’s say we have the image of a kid’s room which contains many items and our job is to identify each object and the location of the object using bounding boxes.
 TheDETR network outputs the objects and the bounding boxes as well.

 1. But does the network predict the centroid of the objects accurately?